+TC means the Transaction Costs applicable (including Stamp Duty) that are equal to : 0.04%

+Leverage -5

-- TC means the Transaction Costs applicable (including Stamp Duty) that are equal to : 0.10% - Leverage -5 - St means, in respect of each Observation Date(t), the Closing Price of the Underlying Stock as of such Observation Date(t), subject to the adjustments and provisions of the Conditions. - Rate_t means, in respect of each Observation Date(t), the Overnight HKD Hong Kong Interbank Offered Rate (HIBOR) Fixing, as published on Reuters RIC HIHKDOND= or any successor page, being the rate as of day (t), provided that if any of such rate is not available, then that rate shall be determined by reference to the latest available rate that was published on the relevant Reuters page. - Rfactor_t means, in the event Observation Date (t) is an ex-dividend date of the Underlying Stock,an amount determined by the Calculation Agent, subject to the adjustments and provisions of the Conditions, according to the following formula :
+- Stmeans, in respect of each Observation Date(t), the Closing Price of the Underlying Stock as of such Observation Date(t), subject to the adjustments and provisions of the Conditions. - Rate_t means, in respect of each Observation Date(t), the SGD Swap Offer Rate (SOR) Reference Rate, as published on Reuters RIC SGDTRDONF=ABSG or any successor page being the rate as of day (t-1), provided that if such rate is not available, then such rate shall be determined by reference to the last available rate that was published on Reuters RIC SGDTRDONF=ABSG or any successor page. - Rfactor,means, in the event Observation Date (t) is an ex-dividend date of the Underlying Stock, an amount determined by the Calculation Agent, subject to the adjustments and provisions of the Conditions, according to the following formula :

-$$Rfactor_t = 1 - \frac{Div_t}{\mathbf{S}{t-1}}$$
+$$Rfactor_t = 1 - \frac{Div_t}{\mathbf{S{t-1}}}$$